pandaroux007/pandaroux007/README.md

 📌 I'm passionate about many other areas so not (quite) dedicated to programming, but I learn a little more every day.
 I particularly enjoy working in a team.
 I speak fluent French, and also English, even though I don't speak it fluently; I can manage without a translator.

 🫂 I really like contributing to communities and their projects.
 I especially support lightweight and useful open-source apps, without AI, ads, tracking, or unnecessary and polluting features.

+I'm mainly active on Discord (`@_pandaroux007`), the Arduino forum (my [profile](https://forum.arduino.cc/u/pandaroux007/) is private, and I'm only in the French-speaking section), and on [GitHub](https://github.com/pandaroux007), of course.
+Occasionally [CodinGame](https://www.codingame.com/profile/4c2518e96a4f220e9a055772616c37a99550346) and [the Mozilla Firefox extensions site](https://addons.mozilla.org/fr/firefox/user/18709290/), but I'm often too busy to be active there; I only maintain my browser extension projects. *My [YouTube](https://www.youtube.com/@pandaroux007) account is currently inactive and will remain so until further notice.*
 ___
 <div align="center">